Discovered: The grave of the 78 Vietnamese Orphans killed at the end of the Vietnam War.

 Although the crash happened in South Vietnam, while doing research for the article I discovered the children killed in the crash had been cremated, then interred in a grave in Pattaya, Thailand, which isn’t far away from the former Vietnam War US air base at U-Tapao.

-He told me one of the nuns looks after it, and I explained how it was that the children came to be in the ground of his church, and what I was doing there, and subsequently showed him my article.
+He told me one of the local nuns looks after it, and I explained how it was that the children came to be in the ground of his church, and what I was doing there, and subsequently showed him my article.

 I found it much sadder visiting the grave than writing the article, maybe because it felt more real to be actually standing over their burial site and recalling the tragic events that had led to the deaths of these young children all those years ago.